We challenge ourselves to keep moving.

 Expedition Parkimanjaro

-Led by Marco Masoni, who was diagnosed with Parkinson’s seven years ago, Expedition Parkimanjaro is producing a fun, personal, relatable and informative documentary film about summiting Kilimanjaro to help inspire people with Parkinson’s (PwP’s) to set personal “keep moving” challenges.
+Led by Marco Masoni, who was diagnosed with Parkinson’s in 2016, Expedition Parkimanjaro is producing a fun, personal, relatable and informative documentary film about summiting Kilimanjaro to help inspire people with Parkinson’s (PwP’s) to set personal “keep moving” challenges.

 Learn about the importance of movement for those who live with Parkinson’s to better understand why this drives our mission